-The Group's administrative expenses for the Reporting Year were approximately HK\$42.3 million, representing an increase of approximately HK\$29.9 million (or approximately 240.4%) from approximately HK\$12.4 million for the Corresponding Year.
-Such increase was mainly attributed by (i) the professional fee incurred for the Acquisition amounted to HK\$3.1 million, (ii) increase in staff cost by HK\$0.6 million; (iii) increase in recruitment fee by HK\$0.2 million; (iv) increase in auditor's remuneration by HK\$0.3 million and (v) HK\$26.0 million of administrative expenses incurred by IT infrastructure management services.
+The Group's administrative expenses for the Reporting Year were approximately HK\$68.3 million, representing an increase of approximately HK\$26.0 million (or approximately 61.5%) from approximately HK\$42.3 million for the Corresponding Year.
+Such increase was mainly attributed to the net effect of (i) one-off professional fees of approximately HK\$3.1 million in relation to the Acquisition recorded in the Corresponding Year; (ii) increase in amortisation cost of intangible assets related to the Acquisition by HK\$1.9 million; (iii) increase in administrative expenses incurred by IT infrastructure management services approximately HK\$26.4 million which represented, the full year effect for such expenses for the Reporting Year, against the six months' effect in the Corresponding Year and (iv) increase in administrative expenses incurred by AI business approximately \$0.9 million.